Beauty Backstage at the Emmy® Awards Governors Ball

-The very talented people at Sequoia Productions made a gorgeous atmosphere playing with this year’s theme, “A Romantic Rhapsody in Red.”
+The very talented people at Sequoia Productions spun a gorgeous atmosphere playing with this year’s theme, “A Romantic Rhapsody in Red.”
 The space in the Los Angeles Convention Center was completely transformed and DINAIR Airbrush Makeup was tapped to create glamorous makeup and hair looks on the singing groups, horn players and violinists’ performing at the official Emmy dinner party.
-Dina took our editor, Devin Giannoni, behind the scenes to check-out all the magic, tricks and fun that go into one of the biggest nights in television and Dina provides tips for your own “red carpet” makeup moment.
+Dina took, Devin Giannoni, behind the scenes to check-out all the magic, tricks and fun that go into one of the biggest nights in television, and Dina provides tips for your own “red carpet” makeup moment.

 DINAIR crew sets up an entire pop-up makeup and hair studio in the Los Angeles Convention Center in a corner section of the West Hall.

 Old Hollywood is mixed with new & modern to create original looks.
 Dina, a skilled hairstylist, as well as legendary Hollywood makeup artist, selected vintage hairpieces from her private collection, which were dyed, prepped and styled.

 Snapshots of the performers are attached to each hair piece to keep things organized.
 The hairpieces are from the 1960’s.

 Each work station was set-up the day prior.
 Tools and products are arranged and ready to go.
 The Dinair airbrush compressor and Spraybrush will create the entire makeup looks from foundation to eyeliner, to brows and lips.

 Duo Eyelash Glue is an industry favorite because it’s the only glue that keeps lashes on while being gentle on your own.
 Seen here in “dark tone,” which sets and blends easily with black eyeliner.

 “Hair Bling” is available to amp up any of the finished looks with some extra sparkle.
 CHI Infra Texture Hairspray is on hand to provide hold and shine.